FarLandsMC/ChestShops/README.md

 ## Dev

-Your IDE probably has fancy buttons to handle these things, but if you wan to use the terminal:
+Your IDE probably has fancy buttons to handle these things, but if you want to use the terminal:

 ```shell
 # Install dependencies